-The Archive of Indianos-Emigration Museum, located in the town of Colombres, in the municipality of Ribadedeva, is surely a perpetual and very complete sample of this migratory past, in which the visitor with interest will discover enough reasons to understand how many buildings, including social acts and part of the current folklore of Asturias are debtors of those families who crossed the pond.
+The Indianos Archive-Museum of Emigration Foundation, located in the town of Colombres, in the council of Ribadedeva, it is a perpetual and very complete sample of this migratory past, in which the interested visitor will discover enough reasons to understand how many buildings, including social events and part of the current folklore of Asturias are debtors of those families who crossed the pond.

 Where do you locate the Indianos Archive?

 The house where the archive-museum is located was built by the one who emigrated to Mexico Iñigo Noriega Laso, who returned to his land full of money and with the intention of building a whole manorial enclosure in the record of his fortune.

 The building dates from 1906 and bears the name of Quinta Guadalupe in honor of the founder's wife.
 This mansion, a clear exponent of Indian architecture, nevertheless went through several uses before reaching the current one.
 It was a Casa de Reposo and Hospital de Sangre after its first owner died in Mexico.
 Later, it would be acquired by the Spanish state and converted into a Social Assistance center until 1986.
 The following year, at the initiative of the Principality of Asturias, Caja de Asturias and the University of Oviedo, it became the headquarters of the Fundación Archivo de Indianos.